cattle-ops/terraform-aws-gitlab-runner/README.md

 ## Example

 An example is provided, execute the following steps to run the sample.
 Ensure your AWS and Terraform environment is set up correctly.
+All commands below are supposed to be run inside the directory `example`.

 ### AWS keys
-Run `example/init.sh` to create SSH keys for the runner instance.
+Run `init.sh` to create SSH keys for the runner instance.

 ### Configure GitLab
 Register a new runner: